-Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 150Mm3 - Construction- 283 Ml/d intersect the same area of flood zone 3 with overlapping construction periods, with potential for cumulative effects on flooding during construction.
+Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 150Mm3 - Construction overlap the same area of flood zone 3 with overlapping construction periods, with potential for cumulative effects on flooding during construction.
 Flood risk mitigation and management will be applied during the construction phase through the development of a construction environmental management plan, therefore residual cumulative effects resulting from construction are not anticipated.